jnzhangfoodscience/jnzhangfoodscience.github.io/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        I am a researcher in Food Science and Technology with a strong interest in the use of computational modeling and soft matter physics to address challenges in sustainable food design.
-My current work focuses on the structure-function relationships of plant-based meat analogs and the valorization of underutilized food by-products.
+        I am a researcher in Food Science and Technology, specializing in computational modeling and soft matter physics to support sustainable food innovation.
+My work focuses on plant-based meat analogs and the valorization of food by-products, combining physics-based simulations with data-driven methods to understand and design food structures.

-        Methodologically, I combine physics-based simulations (e.g., FEA, CFD) with data-driven techniques to gain mechanistic insights into food material behavior.
-This integrated approach supports the rational design of novel food structures and the optimization of processes for improved sustainability and functionality.

-        My broader research vision lies in advancing a materials-science-informed framework for food innovation—one that is rigorous, interdisciplinary, and closely connected to industrial relevance.

-        I am always open to academic collaborations across food physics, soft matter, computational modeling, and circular bioeconomy.
+        I am passionate about interdisciplinary research at the interface of materials science and food technology and welcome collaborations across food physics, modeling, and sustainability.
 Please feel free to get in touch. 😃
     design:
       columns: '1'
   - block: collection